Tailors Thom Whiddett and Luke Sweeney have taken menswear by storm. We find out why they’re the perfect fit

 Sweeney and Whiddett aim to keep the brand dynamic by bringing young makers into the Thom Sweeney team.
 “We’re trying to create our own workshop here – to get more control, to get more younger guys training in the industry.
 All our coatmakers and trouser makers are in their 20s.” says Sweeney.
 When he and Whiddett were first starting out, “there was a void of youngsters” in the business, and the older Greek and Italian coat makers from the 80s and 90s were retiring – meaning that the bespoke industry was struggling to produce garments on home soil.
 Now, he says, there is increased interest in the industry from the younger generation – something the pair have recognised and are looking to take advantage of.
 “It’s really important to keep fresh blood coming in,” says Whiddett.
 “The older we get, the less in touch we probably get with everything, so it’s great to have young blood around.
 We did an initiative with guys from Newham College; now we do London College of Fashion as well.
 We always have people doing apprenticeships, and we try and keep on the best ones.”

 Thom Sweeney is clearly building for the future; so what’s next on the cutting table for the tailoring twosome?
 “We’ve got a long goal – an end game,” says Sweeney.
 “I think you can be disappointed with things like five-year plans.
 You can make bad decisions, and in the current economic climate, your plans have to change.
 You have to go with the flow a little bit.”
 He says that this year’s big move is to open a standalone ready to wear store in New York.
 “We look at doing something every year.
-Last year, the main investment was to set up our e-commerce; before that, it was Bruton Place.
+In 2016, the main investment was to set up our e-commerce; before that, it was Bruton Place.
 There’s always something happening.”
 Whiddett believes this restrained ambition is what keeps the brand fresh.
 “Otherwise, you feel it getting a bit stale…”

 Long term, Whiddett and Sweeney see the business growing significantly – but are dedicated to retaining the principles that have seen the brand consistently gain supporters since coming onto the scene.
 “Not diluting the brand – that’s really important to us.
 Maybe our grandkids will screw it up one day!
 But as long as we’re around, I think the focus is simple: making great clothes for gentlemen that appreciate fine clothing; making timeless classics with good customer service,” says Sweeney, as the bell above the workshop door chimes with the arrival of another customer.